 Q: Are riders required to show their Eagle One ID when boarding the Eagle Run?

-Riders may be required to show their ID at off-campus stops.
+Riders may be required to show their ID.

 Q: Where does Eagle Run stop?

-The Eagle Run has six different routes: campus, Walmart/Wegmans, Brockport Village, East End Rochester, Greece Ridge Mall, and transportation hubs.
+The Eagle Run has seven different routes including campus, Walmart/Wegmans, Brockport Village, area malls, and transportation hubs.
 View the shuttle schedule for detail information.

 In most cases, the Eagle Run does not operate when classes are not in session.
 However, service to transportation hubs is provided before and after each school break.
 View the shuttle schedule for complete information.